Equity, Inclusion and Race Related Articles

 Amid a global pandemic and nationwide protests, one UVA research project has forged new virtual connections that bring lessons from civil-rights-era teachers to present-day educators.

-Robert Q. Berry, III, the Samuel Braley Gray Professor of Mathematics Education, has been appointed the associate dean for diversity, equity and inclusion at the Curry School.
+Robert Q. Berry, III, the Samuel Braley Gray Professor of Mathematics Education, has been appointed the associate dean for diversity, equity and inclusion at the School of Education and Human Development.

 Dean Pianta sent this message to the students, faculty and staff of the Curry School on Tuesday, August 11, 2020.